advwacloud/WISE-PaaS-Notification-User-Guide/README.md

 ---

-WISE-PaaS/Notification is a messaging service that is primarily for integration with SRPs.
+WISE-PaaS/Notification is a messaging service that is primarily for integrated with SRPs.

 Now we support the following functions, and keep working to develop fully function.